-Effectiveness of Acupuncturing at the Sphenopalatine Ganglion Acupoint Alone for Treatment of Allergic Rhinitis: A Systematic Review and Meta-Analysis meta-analysis is a Α
+Effectiveness of Acupuncturing at the Sphenopalatine Ganglion Acupoint Alone for Treatment of Allergic Rhinitis: A Systematic Review and Meta-Analysis

 About meta-analyses

 A systematic review may sometimes include a metaanalysis, although it is not a requirement of a systematic review.
 Whereas, a metaanalysis also includes systematic review.